MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Update-List.md

 ### System.Management.Automation.PSObject

-You can pipe the objects to be updated to `Update-List`.
+You can pipe the object to be updated to this cmdlet.

 ## OUTPUTS

-### Objects or System.Management.Automation.PSListModifier
+### System.Management.Automation.PSListModifier

-`Update-List` returns the updated object, or it returns an object that represents the update action.
+By default, this cmdlet returns an object representing the update action.

+### System.Object

+When you specify the **Property** parameter, this cmdlet returns the updated object.

 ## NOTES